 Various loan programs in Utah have their own internal guidelines that lenders and banks follow.
 Most of these guidelines are similar from one program to another and follow the same basic documentation process.
 For example, lenders are required to determine affordability and they do so by comparing your monthly credit obligations, including your mortgage payment, with gross monthly income.

-Income is documented by providing the lender with your most recent pay check stubs covering a 30 day period.
+Income is documented by providing the lender with your most recent pay check stubs covering a 30-day period.
 Or, if you’re self-employed, you’ll be asked to submit copies of your last two years of federal income tax returns.
-This process is pretty much the same for all loan programs that require a full documentation regardless of where the property is located.
+This process is pretty much the same for all loan programs that require full documentation regardless of where the property is located.

 Mortgage loan programs also have their own individual loan limits as well.
-For example, in most Utah the conventional loan limit is $510,400, this is referred to as a “conforming” loan.
+For example, for 2022 the conventional loan limit in most of Utah is $647,200.
+This is also referred to as a “conforming” loan.
 In higher-cost counties like Tooele and Summit, around Salt Lake City, these limits can increase based on the higher median home values in the area compared to the national average.
 Jumbo loans are those mortgages where the amount is higher than the local conforming maximum.

 Jumbo loan limits are generally based on the amount of down payment.
-For example, a low down payment jumbo loan might ask for a 5% down payment and cap the loan amount at $2.0 million or with a 10% down payment, the limit can be $3.0 million.
+For example, a low down payment jumbo loan might ask for a 3.5% up to $1.5mil, 5% down payment up to $2.0 million or with a 10% down payment, the limit can be $3.0 million.
 Buyers are encouraged to read the differences between Jumbo and Conforming loans and all the Utah Jumbo loan requirements on the Jumbo purchase page.

-Please connect with us 7 days a week with questions by calling for just submit the short request form on this page.
+Please connect with us 7 days a week with questions by calling the number above, or just submit the short request form on this page.

 The limits above apply to regular loans, not government-backed programs like FHA, USDA, and VA.
 How are the loan limits set for government-backed home loans?